CiscoDevNet/intersight-powershell/docs/Set-IntersightVirtualizationVmwareVirtualMachine.md

 ```

 ### -VnicDeviceConfigId
-Information related to the guest info&amp;apos;s VNIC virtual device.
+Information related to the guest info&apos;s VNIC virtual device.
 It is a comma-separated list.

 ```yaml
 Type: string